yiisoft/yii2/docs/guide/db-active-record.md

     public function getOrdersCount()
     {
         if ($this->isNewRecord) {
-            return null; // This avoid calling a query searching for null primary keys.
+            return null; // this avoid calling a query searching for null primary keys }
-        }

         if ($this->_ordersCount === null) {